aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 Once again by process of elimination, we are down to the main suspect: `fetch-service`. `upload-service` has been proved innocent!

 ### 4. `fetch-service`...
 Again?
 It looks like we've looped right back to the old culprit, `fetch-service`.
 Just like you've done with the previous services, take a broad look at `fetch-service` through `px/service_stats`.
-Error rate seems to go up at around the same time as `gateway-service` and `frontend-service`, and we once again encounter the `400` error code.

 ![fetch-service](/images/pixie/Screen_Shot_2021-09-09_at_10.46.52_PM.png)